dafo16ac/df-portfolio/README.md

 <h1 align="center"> Portfolio </h1>

 I am Davide, graduate in Finance with a background in Philosophy.
-I have worked as Junior Data Scientist in the Maritime Industry for 9 months.
+I have worked as Junior Data Scientist in the Maritime Industry for almost a year now.

 Lifelong learning has always been of the utmost importance to me.
 That is why I have started to expand (always increasing, never enough) my knowledge and dexterity in providing the most accurate interpretation and presentation of data.